Green Building Incentive Program (GBIP)

 What is the Green Building Incentive Program?

-What types of projects are eligible for the Green Development Program?
+What types of projects are eligible for the Green Building Incentive Program?

 Private construction activities that includes the following: